subordinarycode/Icrawl/README.md

 Proxie info
 ---
-To use a list of proxies with Icrawl add your list of proxies to the modules/proxys.txt file.
+To use a list of proxies with Icrawl add your list of proxies to the modules/proxies.txt file.
-At run time, Icrawl will read the file and load all the proxies from the file into a list of proxies to use during run time.

-If during run time a proxy returns a 429 status code, the proxy is considered burned and then removed from the list of proxies.
+At run time, Icrawl will read the file and load all the proxies from the file into a list.If during run time a proxie returns a 429 status code, the proxie is considered burned and then removed from the list of proxies.
 Icrawl will return all the results found before the 429 status code was given.
-Then grab a new proxy from the list and continue.
+Then grab a new proxie from the list and continue.

 Proxie format example: socks5://127.0.0.1:9050